-A pinched nerve is a common diagnosis, but rarely enjoys verifiable evidence to support the conclusion.
+A pinched nerve from a herniated disc is a common diagnosis, but rarely enjoys verifiable evidence to support the conclusion.
 Some doctors who make the diagnosis do not have any real comprehension of how nerves even work and how compression totally prevents the transmission of the very signals which would create pain.

 Meanwhile, doctors use nerve burning and cutting as a treatment, proving that interrupting the flow of nerve energy provides relief, not pain.
-It is such an idiotic notion in many cases that I have a difficult time understanding how anyone falls for the diagnosis to begin with.
+It is such an idiotic notion in many cases that I have a difficult time understanding how anyone believes the compressive neuropathy diagnosis to begin with.